Top things to do in Osaka, Japan

 JNTO

-Osaka is a great place to base yourself to explore the many attractions of the surrounding Kansai region.
+Osaka is a top place to base yourself to explore the many attractions of the surrounding Kansai region.

 Historic Kyoto is just 15 minutes away by bullet train.
 The ancient city of Nara, a UNESCO World Heritage site, is about a 45-minute train ride away.
 It's famous for its 1,000 sacred deer, who have learned to bow for treats.